mhahn2003/bc21/README.md

 - Price calculation with unit count and influence

 Order:
+2. need small amounts of bigger slanderers, they get more eco
+3. maybe also spread out from others when searching from possible ec locations
-3. allocate some muckrakers to explore instead of all congregating to ec
+3. **allocate some muckrakers to explore instead of all congregating to ec**
-4. why is every muckraker 1 cost?
-4. signal big polis near ECs to either more poli reinforcements or more muckraker reinforcements
+4. surrounded IC?
 5. need to space our muckrakers more even still: analyze better muckraker micro, probably wololo
+6. communicate when ec is surrounded so muckrakers/politicians can go to other stuff

 do until 1/27